ws2wh/ws2wh/README.md

 Ws-Query-String: <query string from the WS client (if any)>
 Ws-Reply-Channel: <reply URL for this session>
 Ws-Event: <event type>
+Ws-Session-Jwt-Claims: <JSON string of JWT claims from the client (if any)>
 ```

 Event types can be: